Stephanie Seymour

 Stephanie Michelle Seymour (born July 23, 1968) is an American model and actress.
-During the 1980s and 1990s, she was one of the most popular supermodels, being featured in the Sports Illustrated Swimsuit Issue and the cover of Vogue, as well as being a former Victoria's Secret Angel.
+During the 1980s and 1990s, she was one of the most popular supermodels, being featured in the Sports Illustrated Swimsuit Issue and on the cover of Vogue, as well as being a former Victoria's Secret Angel.
 She had a book published about beauty tips and has participated in advertising campaigns for clothing and cosmetic products.
 In 2017, Seymour launched her own line of lingerie.
 She has ventured into acting with one appearance in each medium of film, television, and video games.

 Early life and career

-Born in San Diego, California, the middle child of a California real estate-developer father and hairstylist mother, Seymour started her modeling career working for local newspapers and department stores in her hometown at the age of 16.
+Born in San Diego, California, the middle child of a California real estate developer father and hairstylist mother, Seymour started her modeling career working for local newspapers and department stores in her hometown.
 In 1983, at 15, she was a finalist at the inaugural Elite Model Management Look of the Year modeling contest (now called Elite Model Look).

 In the late 1980s and early 1990s, Seymour appeared in numerous issues of the Sports Illustrated Swimsuit Issue and on the cover of Vogue as well.
 During the same period, Seymour was a primary lingerie and hosiery model for the relatively new Victoria's Secret company in its mail-order catalogs and retail stores.
 In March 1991, and again in February 1993, Seymour posed for Playboy.
 She was one of the most famous supermodels of the 1980s and 1990s along with Kate Moss, Naomi Campbell, Linda Evangelista, Christy Turlington, Helena Christensen, Cindy Crawford, and Claudia Schiffer.
 Vanity Fair would later have several of these models appear on the cover of an issue photographed by Mario Testino, called "A League Of Their Own".